cwendorf/EASI/docs/applications/EffectsFactorialDataApplication.md

     ## A2  10.000   8.000   2.000  -0.417   0.735
     ## A3  10.000   7.000   2.211   0.000   0.665

-### Analyses of the Means

-Estimate, plot, test, and standardize the means separately for each simple effect.
+Estimate, plot, test, and standardize the means separately within each simple effect.

 ``` r